PocketByte/LocoLaser/resource-ini/README.md

 Plurals are fully supported in INI resource implementation.

 ### Example
-Here is the example of LocoLaser config where as a platform used INI file.
+Here is the example of LocoLaser config where INI file used as a platform.
 ```json
 {
     "platform" : {